joao82/watch-list/README.md

 ## ⭐ Movie Watch List App ⭐

-This repository contains a project developed as an assignment on the **"Web Developer Bootcamp with Flask and Python in 2023"** by **Teclado**, built using **HTML5, CSS3, Javascript, PostgreSQl Flask and Python**.
+This repository contains a project developed as an assignment on the **"Web Developer Bootcamp with Flask and Python in 2023"** by **Teclado**, built using **HTML5, CSS3, Javascript, PostgreSQl, Flask and Python**.

 ## 🔗 Live URL: <a href="https://pymovie.joao-martins.net/">🍿 Movie Watch List 🎬</a>